Wind Phones

 Today, the Phone of the Wind continues to serve as a sanctuary for the grieving, a place where 30,000 people from all over the world have visited.
 The whispers of love, longing, and hope fill the air, carried gently by the wind.

-The Wind Phone has inspired similar booths worldwide; the closest one I am aware of is in downtown Comox.
+The Wind Phone has inspired similar booths worldwide; the closest ones I am aware of are on Denman Island and in downtown Comox.
 It reminds us that, though we may lose those we love, their spirits live on in the whispers of the wind.